 Instead, she stayed true to what she said in the panel: “Look for facts that challenge your own beliefs.”
 She did this by making both characters, the victim and the one who caused the victim pain, relatable and humanized both of them.
 Showing them both to be kids makes you feel that they are not bad people but kids who make wrong decisions.

-Samantha Kender, a student who participated in the panel and lunch, shares, “I loved both of her stories and I thought their morals were very important because it’s morals you take with you throughout your life.”
+Samantha Kender, a student who participated in the panel and luncheon, shares, “I loved both of her stories and I thought their morals were very important because it’s morals you take with you throughout your life.”

 This idea is shown to be received by many people such as Kate Terbush from The LA Times.
-Who wrote, about The 57 Bus, “This book challenged my views and it started a conversation in my house that I thought I’d never have.
+Who wrote about The 57 Bus, “This book challenged my views and it started a conversation in my house that I thought I’d never have.
 We all changed, at least in my house, because of the book.”

-Slater explained that she wrote these books to help let all the characters in both The 57 Bus and Accountable, have a voice if they wanted to.
-Not a biased voice making one of them sound like the villain. but a voice that did not undermine their actions, and told their true story.
+Slater explained that she wrote these books to help let all the characters in both, The 57 Bus and Accountable, have a voice if they wanted to.
+Not a biased voice making one of them sound like the villain, but a voice that did not undermine their actions and told their true story.
 This idea is what made these books popular.
 Morin states, “… (Slater) demonstrated how issues always have multiple perspectives and shades of gray – without diminishing the wrong that had occurred.“

-Many smart and thoughtful questions were asked at the panel like why did Slater start writing and what was the true message of the books she was trying to portray?
-One of the most anticipated questions that was asked was, what did she think of her two books The 57 Bus and Accountable being banned in some schools.
+Many smart and thoughtful questions were asked at the panel like, “Why did Slater start writing and what was the true message of the books she was trying to portray?”
+One of the most anticipated questions that was asked was “What did she think of her two books The 57 Bus and Accountable being banned in some schools?”

 Slater explained that she was just disheartened since these books were not meant to offend or hurt anyone in any way but to help the characters’ voices, and communities the characters represented to be heard and spread awareness to those who feel their opinions are left in the dark.
-The Horn Book shares this opinion stating, “…a powerful story of class and race (Sasha is white), gender and identity, Justice and mercy, love, and hate.
+The Horn Book shares this opinion stating, “…a powerful story of class and race (Sasha is white), gender and identity, justice and mercy, love, and hate.
 Slater has crafted a compelling true crime story with ramifications for our most vulnerable youth.”

 To end, the panel Slater left us with a final message to help the next generation who are now becoming young adults: “You are not perfect, but you are good.”
 Explaining that we are kids, and though that doesn’t justify all our actions, we will make mistakes and that is ok.
 What we need to really remember is that we are learning and growing and that these mistakes do not hold us down, but teach us how to be better and strong individuals.
 That was the end of the panel but not of the time students got to spend time with Slater.

-There Dashka shared her opinion on many topics that were discussed emphasizing one key attribute that not only helps reporters but will help everyone in this world in day-to-day life: perspective.
+There Dashka shared her opinion on many topics that were discussed, emphasizing one key attribute that not only helps reporters but will help everyone in this world in day-to-day life: perspective.
 She shared that perspective is the key to how people react to certain situations and how they perceive them is due to each person’s own prior experiences.

 To close the day off Slater signed books and chatted with students.
 Leaving a memory forever implanted in their hearts.

 Slater is a powerful and intelligent author who taught Oakmont students the importance of being aware of life outside our little bubbles, and to help spread awareness any way we can.
-While still making sure we had as little bias as possible making sure all people were heard fairly.
+While still making sure we had as little bias as possible and all people were heard fairly.
 She taught us the importance of writing about topics that we are interested in while making it interesting for others.
 To top it off she was a kind person who made it a fun day for many Oakmont students.

 Thank you for coming Dashka Slater and teaching us the importance of perception in life.
-Huge thanks to all of the sponsors, Mrs.Morin and Mr. Dewhurst, and the Summer Literacy Committee for making this event happen.
+Huge thanks to all of the sponsors, Mrs. Morin and Mr. Dewhurst, and the Summer Literacy Committee for making this event happen.